 A guide to what we learned about living in Zanzibar.

 Living in Zanzibar is really fun.
 Of the places we’ve been to so far, it’s one of the most welcoming, beautiful and uncrowded.
-We came here with almost no knowledge of what to expect, and with no plans other than to figure it out via learning Swahili (see us speaking it here after a month, telling you to come to Zanzibar!), so we want to share what we’ve learned for people considering moving to Zanzibar.
+We came here with almost no knowledge of what to expect, and with no plans other than to figure it out via learning Swahili (see us speaking Swahili after two months with our tutors!), so we want to share what we’ve learned for people considering moving to Zanzibar.

 Become a Discoverer.

-Like this cultural guide?
+Like this cultural guide to living in Zanzibar?
 Become a Discoverer, and get notified of more!
 Many hours (or days) of work go into each post.

-Part of the reason why it’s hard to know what to expect is that few people write about living in African countries for short periods.
-Many people do move to them, and live long term all over Africa.
+Part of the reason why it’s hard to know what to expect in Zanzibar is that few people write about living in African countries for short periods.
+Many people do move to them, and live long-term all over Africa.
 There’s also a lot of internal migration across the continent, particularly within regions of sub-Saharan Africa (e.g. between countries of East Africa).

 We’ll share a full review/guide to “Living in Zanzibar” a little later, covering many more things (like money, internet and food).
 But first, here’s the first seven things we learned, all of which caught us by surprise.